syncrypt/client/doc/source_guide.md

 ================================================

-This is a quick writeup of the Syncrypt Desktop internals, so that you can quickly get a grip how it works.
+This is a quick writeup of the Syncrypt Desktop internals, so that you can quickly get a grip on how it works.
 It is not complicated.
 We will start from the inner core machinery and work ourselves outwards.

 Pipes
 -----

 At the heart of the Syncrypt Desktop client is a tiny abstraction dubbed *Pipes*.
-Pipes can be seen operators or functions on streams and operate asyncronusly thanks to the asyncio framework from Python 3.
+Pipes can be seen as operators or functions on streams and operate asynchronously thanks to the asyncio framework from Python 3.

 There are Pipes for various functions, for example IO (reading and writing files), cryptographic functions (symmetric and asymmetric encryption and